Roger Graef: Career in Britain

 Graef became a UK citizen in 1995.
 He was a trustee and then a patron of the Koestler Trust for art in prisons, the Rehabilitation for Addicted Prisoners Trust, the Irene Taylor Trust for Music in Prisons, the Voice of the Child in Care, Who Cares?
 Trust and Prisoners Abroad, a charity which supports Britons imprisoned outside the UK.
 He was a patron of the Mulberry Bush School in Oxfordshire, the subject of Kim Longinotto's Hold Me Tight, Let Me Go for Films of Record.
 He was a patron of the charity Compassion In Care, which campaigns on abuse of the elderly.

-As a criminologist, he made more than 30 films on police and criminal justice issues, including Police, Operation Carter, In Search of Law and Order UK (Channel 4) and In Search of Law and Order - USA (PBS and Channel 4) on positive ways to address youth offending, which influenced the National Youth Justice Board.
+As a criminologist, he made more than 30 films on police and criminal justice issues, including Police, Operation Carter, In Search of Law and Order UK (Channel 4) and In Search of Law and Order – USA (PBS and Channel 4) on positive ways to address youth offending, which influenced the National Youth Justice Board.
 Police 2001 (BBC) looked at how policing had changed since his 1982 series, and Panorama: Rape on Trial looked at how much had changed in the handling of rape since his 1982 film.
 His 1987 fiction film Closing Ranks (ITV/Zenith) about domestic violence in the police was used in training for many years.
 Since 1995 he has been a Visiting Fellow and then Visiting Professor at the Mannheim Centre for Criminology at the London School of Economics.
 Since 2001, he has been a member of the Independent Advisory Group in Race for the Metropolitan Police.
 He has made many films on race and policing, including Murder Blues, three films following Operation Trident on black-on-black gun crime for the BBC.
 For Channel Four he made Race Against Crime, and The Siege of Scotland Yard around the run-up and publication of the Macpherson Report into the murder of Stephen Lawrence (2000).
 For Channel Four Dispatches, he made Not Black and White on black v Asian conflicts.
 And Ready for A Riot on Met training for public order disturbances following the riots around the G20 summit in London.
 He also made Searching for Madeleine (2007) on the mistakes of the original investigation into the disappearance of Madeleine McCann in Portugal.

-He has written Talking Blues: Police In Their Own Words (Harper Collins), Living Dangerously: young offenders in their own words (Harvill) and Why Restorative Justice?
+He was the author of Talking Blues: Police In Their Own Words (Harper Collins), Living Dangerously: young offenders in their own words (Harvill) and Why Restorative Justice?
 (Gulbenkian).

 He broadcast regularly on Radio 4 and 5 and wrote for The Sunday Times, Daily Telegraph, Sunday Telegraph, Daily Mail, Mail on Sunday, The Observer and The Guardian.
 In 2017, he was a guest on John Lloyd's radio comedy show The Museum of Curiosity alongside Phill Jupitus and Prue Leith.